LLNL/camp/docs/index.rst

 CAMP
 ################

-CAMP (Concepts and MetaProgramming, or Compiler Agnostic MetaProgramming) is a portable C++ Library that provides modern C++ structures and algorithms that can be used on a variety of backend architectures.
-CAMP is developed at Lawrence Livermore National Laboratory (LLNL).
+CAMP (Compiler Agnostic MetaProgramming) is a portable C++ Library that provides modern C++ structures and algorithms that can be used on a variety of backend architectures.
+CAMP is part of the RAJA Portability Suite and is developed at Lawrence Livermore National Laboratory (LLNL).
 This project collects a variety of macros and metaprogramming facilities for C++ projects.
 Camp focuses on wide compiler compatibility across HPC systems.